 We are required by the Department of Education to have multiple disbursements based on our loan default rate.

 See: “I applied for a loan and did all the steps to certify it.
 When do I get my loan money?”

-- Please contact the Student Payment Office to have an activation code emailed to your school email address.
+Please contact the Student Payment Office to have instructions emailed to your school email address.
 You will then be able to select your refund preference.